Mette Tommerup: Trilogy

 In 2015, Tommerup began a trilogy of installations that followed the pilgrimage of 40-by-12-foot canvases created in natural environments.

 Ocean Loop

 The first, Ocean Loop, opened at Emerson Dorsch on January 26, 2018, where the artist used the ocean as a springboard for exploration.
-The installation was created in post-Hurricane Irma Miami and started as a series of experiments reminscent of postwar avant-garde movements like Gutai, Arte Porvera and Conceptual Art.
+The installation was created in post-Hurricane Irma Miami and started as a series of experiments reminiscent of postwar avant-garde movements like Gutai, Arte Povera and Conceptual Art.
 She attached small oil paintings of the sea to a string and immersed them in the ocean.
 Some broke free and disappeared.
 She was able to reel others back in, battered and discolored by salt and water.
 She then repeated the experience with squares of raw canvas and, after retrieving them sewed their water stained remains together.
 She grew salt crystals on paintings and treated raw canvas with blue dye and salt water to create a surface that suggested the patterns of rippling water.